Fundamentals of Transitional Ministry: The Work of the Congregation

-Attendees must have successfully completed the Fundamentals of Transitional Ministry: The Work of the Leader course within the previous year.
+If attendees have not already completed the Fundamentals of Transitional Ministry: The Work of the Leader course within the previous year, additional readings will be required, and fieldwork may not be begun until completion of The Work of the Leader.
 The academic portion of the work is scheduled for five full days, generally Monday through Friday.
 Due to the amount of content in the course, evening sessions may be necessary.
-Excluding the previous credit for the introductory course, completion of this training will provide 72 total CE contact hours: 37 hours for the class work and 35 hours for the fieldwork.
+Completion of The Work of the Congregation will provide 72 total CE contact hours: 37 hours for the class work and 35 hours for the fieldwork.
 Graduates must complete 95 contact hours to successfully complete the program (the prerequisite course is also 23 contact hours).

 Who Should Attend?

 - Experienced pastors who feel a call to the profession of intentional interim ministry;